Machine Learning on EPEX Order Books: Insights and Forecasts: Methodology

 \paragraph{Data preparation and feature extraction from order book} Our dataset ranges from 1/2/2015 to 18/9/2018 (31823 single auctions) and includes order book data from the EPEX German/Austrian electricity spot market, transparency data from EEX on expected wind and solar power infeed, and expected total demand data from ENTSO-E. To avoid data dredging, $20\%$ (about 9~months) of the available data at the end of the time period are held back for an out-of-sample model evaluation (see Section~\ref{sec:results}).

 For feature extraction, i.e., translating the order book into a vector of numbers, we use ideas from \cite{coulon2014} and \cite{ziel2016}.
 Let $\mathbb{P} := \{-500, -499.9, \dots, 2999.9, 3000\}$ be the set of possible prices and $\mathbb{T} := \{t_1, t_2, \dots, t_{T-1}, t_T\}$ the set of time points for which there are data available.
-Each $t = (d, h)\in\mathbb{T}$ is a tuple consisting of a date $d$ and an hour $h\in\{0, 1, \dots, 23\}$.
+Each $t = (d, h)\in\mathbb{T}$ is a tuple consisting of a date $d\in\{\text{1/2/2015}, \text{2/2/2015}, \dots, \text{18/9/2018}\}$ and an hour $h\in\{0, 1, \dots, 23\}$.
 We represent the supply and demand data at time $t\in\mathbb{T}$ as vectors $\left(V_t^S(P)\right)_{P\in\mathbb{P}}$ and $\left(V_t^D(P)\right)_{P\in\mathbb{P}}$, where $V_t^S(P)$ and $V_t^D(P)$ denote the supply and demand volume, respectively, bid at price level $P\in\mathbb{P}$.
 The market clearing price at time $t$ is determined by EPEX via the EUPHEMIA algorithm, which also considers complex orders.
 There is no information about such orders in our dataset, so it would be unreasonable to expect any learning algorithm to incorporate them into its price prediction.
 Therefore, we calculate the market clearing price that would result from considering only the available supply and demand data and use this as the target value for price prediction.
 To this end, we define the so-called supply and demand curves

 The MCP $P_t^*$ lies at the intersection of the supply and demand curves.
 As $S_t$ and $D_t$ are step functions, explicit formulae for $P_t^*$ are quite technical and therefore omitted.
 We refer to Figure~\ref{fig:orderBook} for a graphical illustration.
 To reduce the dimensionality, we partition $\mathbb{P}$ into price classes and use the volumes per price class as features.
-To determine the price classes we use a heuristic which aims to achieve that all price intervals contain the same amount of volume on average.
-This algorithm ensures that there are more price classes at the interesting parts of the curve, i.e., in the price regions with many bids.
-We begin by averaging the supply and demand curves over all time points.
-Then, we fix a volume~$V_*$ that each price class is supposed to contain on average and choose price class boundaries $c_0^S, c_1^S, \dots, c_{M^S}^S$ and $c_0^D, c_1^D, \dots, c_{M^D}^D$ accordingly.
+To determine these classes we use a heuristic which aims to achieve that they all contain approximatively the same amount of volume on average.
+This ensures that there are more price classes at the interesting parts of the curve, i.e., in the price regions with many bids.
+We begin by averaging the supply curves over all time points, obtaining

+Then, we fix a volume~$V_* > 0$ that each price class is supposed to contain on average and partition $\mathbb{P}$ accordingly.
+We compute the number of classes,